Automattic/jetpack/extensions/README.md

 The sidebar itself is always registered in the editor and filled using [Slot Fill](https://github.com/WordPress/gutenberg/tree/master/packages/components/src/slot-fill#readme) mechanism.

-Just render with `JetpackPluginSidebar` component from anywhere in your plugin's code:
+Use the `JetpackPluginSidebar` component to render from anywhere in your plugin's code:

 ```jsx
 import JetpackPluginSidebar from '../../shared/jetpack-plugin-sidebar';